gardehal/react-chook/README.md

 I think I've come to a final conclusion that a webpage is the superior option, and that I will first make a simple one with React, then add API functions as necessary.

-Special thank you to [Pexels](https://www.pexels.com) for the pictures.
+Special thanks to [Pexels](https://www.pexels.com) for the pictures.

 -------------------------------------------------------------------------------------------------------------------------------